Corporate Legal Services Tel (213) 739-8287 Fax (213) 480-7724 October 21, 2016

 Q 4.
 Can an MLS reject a listing that provides that the cooperating broker will be paid directly by the seller, rather than by the listing broker?

 A No. Excluding from the MLS listings that meet the MLS requirements described above would present potential antitrust concerns.
 It would be inappropriate for an MLS to reject a listing simply because the listing agreement provides that the compensation to be paid to the cooperating broker will be paid directly by the seller, rather than by the listing broker.
-Nonetheless, however, the MLS is a broker-to-broker offer of compensation system.
-An offer to compensate cooperating brokers is made through the MLS by the listing broker, and the listing broker is ultimately obligated to pay (and to arbitrate a dispute over) such compensation.
+However, it is important to note that the MLS is a broker-to-broker offer of compensation system.
+A listing broker is ultimately obligated to pay (and to arbitrate a dispute over) any offer to compensate cooperating brokers made through the MLS.
+A listing broker should be careful and accurate when making any representations in this regard.

 Q5.
 What is an "open listing"?